MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Related work

 \subsection{End-to-End Autonomous Driving (AD)}

 End-to-end (E2E) autonomous driving (AD) based on imitation learning~\cite{pan2018agile, jia2024amp, hu2023planning, jiang2023vad} integrates perception, prediction, and planning into a differentiable framework~\cite{zhang2023fully, mao2024pillarnest, cheng2024rethinking, liu2024laformer}.
 These models directly map sensor inputs to trajectories or control commands from expert data.
 Representative methods such as UniAD~\cite{hu2023planning} and VAD~\cite{jiang2023vad} adopt dense bird’s-eye view (BEV) representations to unify multiple tasks.
 Generative approaches, including GenAD~\cite{zheng2024genad} and DiffusionDrive~\cite{liao2025diffusiondrive}, employ diffusion-based planning for multi-modal trajectory generation.
-DiffAD~\cite{wang2025diffad} rasterizes heterogeneous driving targets into a unified BEV space for joint optimization, while MomAD~\cite{song2025momad} introduces momentum modeling for stability.
+DiffAD~\cite{wang2025diffad} rasterizes heterogeneous driving targets into a unified BEV space for joint optimization.
 SparseAD~\cite{zhang2024sparsead} and DriveTransformer~\cite{jiadrivetransformer} improve efficiency with sparse queries.

 Despite strong open-loop results, E2E models often fail in closed-loop due to distribution shift and causal confusion~\cite{caesar2020nuscenes, jia2024bench2drive}.
-To overcome these limitations, recent studies have explored the integration of vision-language models (VLMs) for AD, leveraging their strong generalization, reasoning abilities, and world knowledge.
-HERMES~\cite{zhou2025hermes} proposes a unified model of the AD world, integrating 3D scene understanding and future generation for the first time.
-DriveGPT4~\cite{xu2024drivegpt4}, ELM~\cite{zhou2024embodied}, DriveMonkey~\cite{zhao2025extending} and DriveMM~\cite{huang2025robotron} incorporate VLMs for perception, prediction, and decision-making.
+To overcome these limitations, recent studies have explored integrating vision-language models (VLMs) for AD, leveraging their strong generalization, reasoning, and world knowledge~\cite{wu2026generation, guan2026video}.
+HERMES~\cite{zhou2025hermes, zhou2026hermespp} proposes a unified model of the AD world that integrates 3D scene understanding and future generation for the first time.
+DriveGPT4~\cite{xu2024drivegpt4}, ELM~\cite{zhou2024embodied}, and DriveMM~\cite{huang2025robotron} incorporate VLMs for perception, prediction, and decision-making.
 OmniDrive~\cite{wang2025omnidrive}, EMMA~\cite{hwang2024emma}, and OpenEMMA~\cite{xing2025openemma} represent trajectories as text with chain-of-thought reasoning~\cite{wei2022chain}.
 AutoVLA~\cite{zhou2025autovla} discretizes actions for alignment with language models but struggles with continuous motion.
+SimLingo~\cite{renz2025simlingo} proposes the action dreaming task to achieve alignment between language instructions and driving actions.